 The Institute offers a variety of academic support services that are designed to help all students.
 Learn more about the services available.

-The Office of Career Services is located in the Office of Student and Alumni Services on the second floor of Building 34.
+The Office of Career Development is located in the Office of Student and Alumni Services on the second floor of Building 34.
 Learn more about the services offered to students and alumni.

 The IHP Children’s Quarters